-Fr.
-Enrico gave an overall report on the region, ably supported by the regional vicars and their bursars.
+on the region, ably supported by the regional vicars and their bursars.
 The picture of mission in the two young vicariates (India and Thailand) was one of gradual growth and expansion with new missions, new schools (especially in India) and many of the joys that young religious experience in working in the vineyard of the Lord.
 Both the young vicariates supported the older brother vicariate (England) with generous gifts and loans of personnel, bringing energy and enthusiasm to their ministry.
-This contrast is highlighted when the average age of each vicariate is taken into account England 65 Thailand 47
+This contrast is highlighted when the average age of each vicariate is taken into account England 65 Thailand 47 India 42.

-India 42

-Though each vicariate has its own tensions (some ethnic, some generational, some personality), religious within each Vicariate do tryto support each other in mission, and support individual religious when they fall into difficulties.
+Though each vicariate has its own tensions (some ethnic, some generational, some personality), religious within each Vicariate do try to support each other in mission, and support individual religious when they fall into difficulties.
 Despite differences we insist that we are first and foremost the family of Betharram not Karen or Kannadigas or English.
 We belong to the family of Saint Michael, and the Saint Miriam region has helped develop that sense of identity.

-Mutual support between vicariates (exchange of personnel and exchange finance) has been a blessing for the Saint Miriam reaion.
-The India vicariate arateful for outside financial support while the England vicariate is grateful for the support of religious from both Thailand and India.
+Mutual support between vicariates (exchange of personnel and exchange of finance) been has blessing for the Saint Miriam region.
+The India vicariate is grateful for outside financial support while the England vicariate is grateful for the support of religious from both Thailand and India.
 In particular England enjoys the presence of three dedicated Indian superiors.
 English is the common language of the region, though this is easier for the Indians than for the Thais.
 Volunteer lay teachers from England have tried to help with this in Thailand.

 We spoke about our Vietnam mission, as both India and Thailand have lent support to the emerging Vietnam community with training (in Shobhana Shaakha & Sampran) and formation personnel in HCM, while the England vicariate has given great financial support to the Vietnam community.
 Would Vietnam one day be a part of our region?
-They are located in an Asian milieu and have many am Brother John Weerapong Youhae SCJ.
-I belong to The Holy Family parish, Hoebong of the Diocese of Chiang Mai.
-I have five members in my family - father, mother, brother and sister.
-I am the eldest son in my family.
-I came to know about the Congregation of the Sacred Heart of Jesus of Betharram through Fr.
-John Chokdee Damronganura SCJ.
-I joined in our religious family of Betharram in 2007.
+They are located in an Asian milieu and have many cultural traits in common with Thailand.
+The only qualification they lack is that they do not drive on the left.